SQL-Exchange: Transforming SQL Queries Across Domains: Introduction

 What do \textit{toxicology} and \textit{Formula 1} have in common, and where do \textit{superheroes} intersect with \textit{student clubs}?
 These are all databases in the BIRD benchmark~\cite{li2023ca}, and despite the differences in the semantics of their tables and columns, the structure of their queries is similar, and in many cases, identical.
 Consider the following example queries across three different databases: \begin{enumerate} \item \textsf{What is the total number of clients in the Vsetin district?} \item \textsf{What is the total number of atoms in molecules with a label of '+'?} \item \textsf{What is the total number of races held at the Canadian Grand Prix circuit?} \end{enumerate}

 As shown in Figure~\ref{fig:query_structure}, all three queries share the same SQL skeleton despite the differences in their query semantics and schema links.
 The question studied in this paper is if queries expressed on a source database can be mapped to equivalent queries on a target database.
 Here, we use the term `equivalence' loosely to refer to queries that are structurally identical, independent of schema links and constants.
-Finding such mappings is valuable across various application domains, especially where example queries are scarce.
-For instance, in the SDSS project~\citep{sdss}, a query repository was constructed for a new database to support the search and reuse of similar queries~\citep{howe2011automatic,khoussainova2011session}.
-A particularly compelling use case is in-context learning, where the availability of relevant example queries can significantly improve performance. \citet{pourreza2024sql} report that using in-context examples tailored for the target domain improves SQL generation performance by 12\% compared to using cross-domain examples.
-Additionally, cross-domain query mapping has clear benefits in educational and assessment settings~\citep{meissner2024evalquiz,jury2024evaluating}, where preserving the logical structure and difficulty of a query while varying its domain helps reduce plagiarism risks and supports more diverse and equitable evaluation.